 (make custard 1-2 days before; if doubling the recipe, make two batches not a double batch)

 In a saucepan, ‘scald’ the milk by bringing it almost to a boil on medium heat without allowing it to boil, stirring often.Meanwhile, in a separate bowl, whisk the eggs and sugar till well combined.
 A tablespoon at a time, whisk about half the hot milk into the egg mixture, whisking well each time before adding another.
 Pour the egg-milk mixture back into the saucepan.
 Cook on medium low heat, stirring constantly, until the mixture thickens slightly.
 To tell when the custard is fully cooked, dip a metal spoon in the hot mixture, draw a finger along it; if the custard is done, the line will stay clean.
 Let cool, transfer to a covered dish and refrigerate until ready to assemble.
+If the custard is a little grainy, just run it through a strainer.

 - 1 3-ounce box strawberry gelatin (preferably Jello, not sugar-free, see TIPS)